lealceldeiro/com.lealceldeiro.asciidoc-extensions/README.md

-In short, if you're obliged to purchase a license from https://mathparser.org/ because of the final use you'll give to their, or this, software; then you must do so because (as stated before) the use of this library does NOT grant you any rights over https://mathparser.org/.
+In short, if you're obliged to purchase a license from https://mathparser.org/ because of the final use you'll give to their, or this, software; then you must do so because (as stated before) the use of this library doesn’t grant you any rights over https://mathparser.org/.

 Likewise, if you import this dependency in you project, but don't plan to use the `calc_exp` macro, you don't have to worry about any of this.